NicoD-SBC/armbian-gaming/README.md

   malior-droid stop
   malior-droid start

+Use duckstation by brwosing to folder with terminal :
+cd ~/duckstation/build-release/bin
+Open with :
+./duckstation-qt

+To use Aethersx2 PS2 emulator, best to use an X11 desktop for best performance.
+With RK3588 and Panfork use malirun
+For RK3588 use : malirun ./AetherSX2-v1.5-3606.AppImage

+After building Xonotic you go to the directory :
+  cd ~/xonotic
+To run Xonotic :
+  ./all run

-To open dolphin type :  (removed dolphin for now until I can fix it)
+#To open dolphin type :  (removed dolphin for now until I can fix it)
-dolphing-emu
+#dolphing-emu
-Dolphin has a bug I need to fix.
+#Dolphin has a bug I need to fix.
 If anyone knows the fix, let me know.

 Thanks to, in no perticular order : Salva (YT MicroLinux), PtitSeb (creator of Box86/64 gl4es ...), MonkaBlyat (Linux guru who helped with Winetricks and Mailor-droid), ChisBread, DarkevilPT, RPardini, and all other who helped.